Login or Register to make a submission.

 Section Descriptions:

-Please note that the main difference between a case note, a comment, and an article is the breadth of the subject matter covered.
+• Please note that the main difference between a case note, a commentary, and an article is the breadth of the subject matter covered and the word length.
 A case note should analyse a single case.
-In contrast, a comment addresses an area of the law, focusing on specific issues, cases, and legislation.
-An article is broader still.
+In contrast, a commentary has a broader scope and allows authors to develop and share their opinions on a topic.
+It can address an area of the law or practice, focusing on specific issues, cases, and legislation, or on other interesting developments in the field of statelessness.
+An article focuses on a specific topic and should be analytical and provide an original contribution the body of knowledge on statelessness and citizenship.

 • Articles